difference between cat5 and cat6

 The biggest downside to Cat5 is that they are not as fast as some of the more modern Ethernet cables, like Cat6.
 They also have lower resistance to crosstalk, which refers to interference from other cables.
 When cables face high interference levels, the data transmission rates can suffer.
 As a result, Cat5 cables may not be able to support some high-speed applications.

-See also difference between accountant and bookkeeper
+See also difference between sort and sorted in python

 Cat6